LukeMS/keltor/rst/index.rst

 People of the Middle Lands
 ###########################

-The people of the Middle Lands are diverse.
+The people of the `Middle Lands`_ are diverse.
 As such it is not a simple matter to describe them.
 Some are harsh, others kind.
 Some are creative while others are drones.
 Some are kings and more are beggars.
 Some cheat and others have honor.
 In short, they are a great deal like we are, just people.

 Population Distribution
 ************************

-The estimated 30 million people calling the Middle Lands home are spread out along rivers and coastlines and imperial roads and the farmland adjacent to them.
+The estimated 30 million people calling the `Middle Lands`_ home are spread out along rivers and coastlines and imperial roads and the farmland adjacent to them.
 This map shows low (yellow), medium (orange), and high (violet) population density.
 That is not to say no one lives in the other areas but they are so underpopulated as to be considered unsettled wilderness lands.
 The vast majority of people do not live in a city but in the smaller villages and hamlets spread across the countryside.
 Around 1.3 million people do live in the major cities.
 Another one and a half million or so live in the numerous mid and small sized cities.
-Leaving a bit over 27 million other inhabitants spread out in towns and villages of various sizes across the Middle Lands.
+Leaving a bit over 27 million other inhabitants spread out in towns and villages of various sizes across the `Middle Lands`_.
 A small number of citizens live in isolated dwellings, meaning they are outside of any settlement's boundaries.
 Sources of food and fresh water are large factors in population distribution as is safety and trade route accessibility.
 The majority of cities and towns are very close to 100% human.
-Because most non-humans living in the Middle Lands have their own villages and small towns, the average small town human could go years without seeing one.
+Because most non-humans living in the `Middle Lands`_ have their own villages and small towns, the average small town human could go years without seeing one.
 In a few areas it's possible for a person to go their entire life without seeing someone not of their own race.

 Common Life
 ************

-How do the common folk of the Middle Lands live?
+How do the common folk of the `Middle Lands`_ live?
 There is no easy answer to this, it depends on where they live, what they do, who rules the area, and so on.
 On the whole, the average untrained worker in a rural area will make about five gold coins in a week.
 This will be enough to comfortably support the worker should the local economy be inline with base wages (5gp/week in this case).
 Furthermore, they will be be able to provide a very modest lifestyle for a family.
 This income will cover food, a home, clothing, taxes and so on.
 Base wages will tend to rise with cost of living but at a pace that is not as responsive to changes.
 In other words, it will take a little more time for wages to rise than it took for prices to rise.
 Urban area wages and cost will be a bit higher than their rural area counterparts.

 General Living Conditions
 ==========================

 What follows is an overview of different living conditions, referred to as GLC.
 It is meant to be a way of generalizing socioeconomic factors and condensing it into meaningful labels for your use.

-* Destitute: a horrible existence.
+* **Destitute**: a horrible existence.
 No home or income (or very little income) is had by a person at this level.
 Starvation is a real and present danger.
 Virtually no belongs beyond the rags they wear are accumulated.
 Theft and/or survival skills are required daily.
 Payment of tax is impossible but there is very little for such a person to pay tax on.

-* Poor: a hard life.
+* **Poor**: a hard life.
 Small scale farmers, unskilled labor, and the elderly often find themselves in this group.
 Such people are often underemployed or have an exceedingly large family to support.
 They are not often a home/land owner.
 Normal shelter for such people is a single room shack/apartment or a tent.
 The cheapest possible food is acquired, be that purchased or grown/raised/foraged and shortages are common.
 Belongings are spartan, often homemade, and repaired far more often than replaced.
 It is a struggle to pay taxes and they are in near constant danger of losing everything to the taxman.
 Extra coin seems a fiction to these people.

-* Below Average: a very modest lifestyle.
+* **Below Average**: a very modest lifestyle.
 Farmers and unskilled (or low-skilled) labor and the elderly often find themselves in this group.
 Additionally, they are sometimes underemployed or receive subpar pay or have a family to support.
 Food is often what is cheaply available but shortages are rare.
 It is not unknown for such people to own their home but it is far less common in urban areas as opposed to rural areas.
 The common domicile is a small, simple house or apartment.
 Belongings are not abundant and often repaired/patched.
 Taxes are a burden that sucks-up all the "spare" coin such people have.
 It is very hard for these folks to save.

-* Average: basic needs are accommodated.
+* **Average**: basic needs are accommodated.
 This group includes successful farmers and full time workers (newly skilled or unskilled), sometimes having a small family.
 Soldiers often fall into this category.
 Food is of decent quality and quantity.
 Home ownership is common, yet more so in rural areas.
 Such a home is often a comfortable small or mid-sized house/apartment.
 Belongings are adequate and in decent condition, not often new but well maintained.
 Taxes take a sizable portion of income.
 Saving is possible when care is used to manage expenses.

-* Above Average: has just a little more than most.
+* **Above Average**: has just a little more than most.
 Established artisans and merchants, mid-level government officials, military officers, or highly skilled workers.
 Food is readily available and of good quality.
 The home is most often owned and commonly a mid-sized house/townhouse.
 Belongings are of good quality (often new) and abundant.
 Taxes take a sizable portion of income.
 Saving and even making small investments are possible for such people.

-* Wealthy: well-off and with few material worries.
+* **Wealthy**: well-off and with few material worries.
 Money lenders, high-end merchants, top level government officials, low-level nobles.
 Food is plentiful and of excellent quality.
 Homes are owned and are often a family estate with lands and servants and a wide range of amenities.
 More than one dwelling is very possible.
 Belongings are of fine quality and excellent condition and exceedingly abundant.
 Taxes are not a burden.
 Saving and investing are simple matters.

-* Extravagant: little that can be had with gold is beyond reach.
+* **Extravagant**: little that can be had with gold is beyond reach.
 Nobles and other lucky people fall into this category.
 Commonly, food is both excessive and exotic.
 Multiple homes/estates (fully outfitted and complete with servants) are owned.
 Large swathes of land and several businesses are owned.
 Belongings are plentiful, exotic and perfectly maintained.
 Taxes are not a burden.
 Saving and investing are exceedingly trivial matters.

 Avg.
 Living Condition Cost vs Base Wage (ALCC/BW)
 ==================================================

 This is meant to be an indicator of a region's economic viability.
 In essence, it is the ratio of the base wage of an area vs the cost of an average living condition, that being the "average" GLC.
 Both the wage and cost are fluid, average, values and should not be taken as gospel.
 They exist only as a tool to help the GM by giving them an idea of local conditions so they can convey that idea to the PC's.

 The base wage is the weekly salary of an unskilled worker.
 In an average town with an average economy (average supply/demand) that is about 5gp a week.
 In the same case, cost should be 5gp (or just a bit less than 5gp) a week.
 This is the theoretical ideal.
 So, in this case, ALCC/BW is expressed as 5gp/5gp.
 In practice, because so few cases are covered by that ideal, the numbers will be larger or smaller as dictated by local economic factors.
 Things like tax rate, supply chains, customer base, worker saturation, job availability, and so on will directly affect the numbers.
 In the end, there is no formula to calculate these numbers, it is a GM's judgment call.

 The relationship between the GLC categories, a person's income and the ALCC/BW is relatively straightforward.
-The closer a person's income is to the cost in ALCC/BW the closer they are to having an
-"average" living condition.
+The closer a person's income is to the cost in ALCC/BW the closer they are to having an "average" living condition.
 The ALCC/BW shows the general tendency of the local economy to be a "favorable" worker environment.
 Generally, the cost (first number) should be a bit less than the base wage (second number).
 But as long as they are close the common folk will not suffer too greatly and the general population will drift toward "average" GLC.
 As the base wage and cost drift farther apart the general population will drift away from an "average" GLC as dictated by the direction of the shift.
 Higher cost makes the drift move toward "poor" GLC.
 Likewise, a higher base wage would make the drift move toward "wealthy" GLC.
 Neither case is desirable, as both show an unhealthy or unsustainable economy.

 A good rule of thumb is that a well managed economy will stabilize with cost between 99 and 101 percent of wages.
 To be clear, having a cost that is higher than base wages does not mean that everyone is automatically operating with a weekly deficit of funds.
 It means that cost is such that people have to be more frugal and cannot always afford everything they need and will have to settle for a cheaper alternative in those cases.